The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Modelling

-From \citet{lazareffStructureHerbigAeBe2017} we obtain the complex correlated flux for an azimuthally modulated, infinitesimally thin ring:
+From \citet{Lazareff2017} we obtain the complex correlated flux for an azimuthally modulated, infinitesimally thin ring:

-Here, $J_m$ is the Bessel function of the first kind of order $m$, $A_{n,m}$ the modulation amplitude, and $\phi_{n,m}$ the modulation angle.
-All orders up to $\ell$ contribute to the ring, with $\ell\geq1$ introducing an azimuthal asymmetry and $\ell=0$ being the symmetric case (i.e. $J_0$ with $A_{n,0}=1$).
-Using the intensity of Eq.~\eqref{eq:emergentIntensityZone} and integrating over the solid angle $\Omega$ yields the complex correlated flux for the azimuthally modulated disc zone
+Here, $J_m$ is the Bessel function of the first kind of order $m$, $A_{n,m}$ is the modulation amplitude, and $\phi_{n,m}$ is the modulation angle.
+All orders up to $\ell$ contribute to the ring, which is symmetric for $\ell=0$ (i.e. $J_0$ and $A_{n,0}=1$), and azimuthally asymmetric for $\ell\geq1$.
+Using the intensity of Eq.~\eqref{eq:emergentIntensityZone} and integrating over the solid angle $\Omega$ yields the complex correlated flux for the azimuthally modulated disc zone,